Stanisław Radkiewicz: Party membership

 In December 1954, Radkiewicz was removed from the position of Minister of Security, and in July 1955 he stepped down from the Political Bureau of the PZPR.
 After workers' unrest in Poznan in 1956 and the Polish October reforms, several other members of the security services responsible for the Stalinist terror in Poland were put on trial (among others Roman Romkowski, Józef Różański and Anatol Fejgin), but Radkiewicz went unpunished.
 After he made a public critique of his actions, he was made the Minister of State Farms.
 In May 1957, he was removed from the Central Committee of the PZPR and, for three years, from the Party itself.
 From 1960 until 1968, he served as the general director of the Bureau of State Reserves and retired in 1968.
 He died on 13 December 1987, aged 84, in Warsaw.
-Over the years, he had been awarded the Cross of Grunwald and the Order of the Banner of Work (Order Sztandaru Pracy).
+Over the years, he had been awarded the Order of the Cross of Grunwald and the Order of the Banner of Labour (Order Sztandaru Pracy).